rspatel10/portfolio/README.md

-# Kirtan Patel's Portfolio Website
+# Rudra Patel's Portfolio Website

 Welcome to my portfolio website!
 This space is a showcase of my skills, projects, and professional journey as I continue to learn, build, and grow in the field of web development and software engineering.